yeLizK/ThirdPersonRPG/README.md

 # rpg
-This repository is for a one scene first person RPG with inventory, quest and AI systems.
+This is an RPG game with following systems: Tutorial, Quest, Dialogue, Inventory ana AI Systems.